-- Poor quality night vision due to lower quality resolution.
+- Poor quality night vision due to lower video quality resolution.

 2 – CHORTAU Dash Cam Front and Rear

 Front and rear dash cams, or dual dash cams offer more protection.
 You can keep an eye on what happens in front, and at the back of your vehicle.
-For an affordable price, you can get full protection with 1080P (full HD) resolution.
+For an affordable price, you can get full protection with 1080P (full HD) resolution with this best dash cam for truckers.
 The rear camera is waterproof and easily installed outside your vehicle.

 Another winning feature of this dual dash cam for truckers is the extremely wide-angle views.
 The front angle measures a whopping 170 degrees and the rear camera boasts a wide 130 degrees.
 Rest assured there will be no blind spots in your view.

 This dual best dash cam for truckers has a loop recording feature.
 This is where the camera automatically replaces older footage with newer ones once the memory card is full.
 The seamless video recording keeps all locked footage, which is captured often when the G-sensor is triggered or when parking mode is activated.